telerik/fiddler-everywhere-docs/knowledge-base/convert-request-to-curl.md

 ## Solution

-Fiddler Everywhere version 4.0.0 and above provides an automated export as cURL script through the [Live Traffic list context menu]({%slug web-sessions-list%}#context-menu-options).
+Fiddler Everywhere version 4.0.0 and above provides an automated export as cURL script through the [Live Traffic grid context menu]({%slug web-sessions-list%}#context-menu-options).

 To export a session as cURL: